-1) Odometry Estimations: To improve odometry estimations, we place a threshold T on depth from camera upto which we consider point correspondences.
-This is set based on our observation that the accuracy of the 3D depth to the point correspondences lowers with depth from the camera.
-Table III summarizes our experiments with various threshold values before we finalize our threshold at T=12 metres.
+1) Odometry Estimations: As an attempt to improve odometry estimations, we place a threshold T on the depth from camera upto which we consider point correspondences.
+This has been set based on our observation that the accuracy of the 3D depth to the point correspondences lowers with depth from the camera.
+Table I summarizes our experiments with various threshold values before we finalize our threshold at T = 12 metres.